deletedcu/angular-demo/projects/project-02-a-routing/README.md

 1. Open up the `imperial-starfleet` directory in Terminal and start up the app.
 If you're not sure how to do this, take a look at previous lessons for help.

 2. Look familiar?
-This is our "death square."
+This is our "death square", which we'll use to bring doom for the Rebel Alliance.
 However, we at the Empire demand a little more detail.
 Try clicking on one of the turrets.
 Nothing happened, right?
 Let's fix that.

 3. Create a new component called `info-window` so we can see some information on our turrets.